 “Ask your doctor to review your medicines.
 Some medicines can make you sleepy or dizzy and cause you to fall.”

-“Get your vision checked by an eye doctor every 1 to 2 years.
+“Get your vision checked by an eye doctor at least once a year.
 You might need to update your glasses or contacts.”

 “Make your home safer can also help protect you.
 For example, put non-slip mats in the bathtub and on shower floors.”

 Offer to help.

 Here are some ideas:

 - Go with your loved one to get his vision checked.

 - Put railings on both sides of the stairs.
 Put grab bars inside and outside of the tub and next to the toilet.
 Or help your loved one find someone else to do it, like a professional contractor.

 - Sign up for a tai chi (“ty chee”) class together.
 Tai chi is a Chinese exercise that involves moving the body slowly and gently.

 - Move her telephone closer to a favorite chair or the bed.

 - Help move furniture in your loved one's home so the walking paths are clear.

 - Help pick up clothes, books, and other items from the floor and stairs.
 This will help keep your loved one from tripping.